kolexinfos/shoppaAPI/README.md

-The Tag API Infrastructure
+The Shoppa API Infrastructure
 ======

-This is the repository for the Crowd Sourcing Platform Tag.
+This is the repository for the Shoppa Smart Marketing Platform.